Using the right sand in a reef tank is key to helping your coral thrive.

 That said, it’s still important to maintain a clean surface.
 Use an aquarium vacuum or siphon to clear away any left behind food or debris.
 Make sure you get anything that’s hiding between rocks or plants as well.

 A reef tank requires a perfectly balanced tank that can be difficult to achieve.
-That’s why it’s important to use the right sand as substrate when you’re building your tank environment.
-We reviewed several great options, all of them natural sand collected from the ocean floor with their beneficial bacterial colonies intact.
+That’s why it’s important to use the right sand as a substrate when you’re building your tank environment.
+We reviewed several great options, all of the natural sand collected from the ocean floor with their beneficial bacterial colonies intact.

 By using the best reef sand, your tank will not only look gorgeous, but it will also be less work for you.
 By providing the beneficial bacteria the water needs, the sand helps keep the water clean and the pH balanced without ever having to use any chemicals.
 Add a few janitors to the tank and they’ll do the work of turning over the sand for you.
 All you’ll have to do is use an aquarium vacuum or siphon to clean debris from the surface of the sand as needed.
 That’s it!
 No changing out or washing substrate, no rotating water.